shetze/standards-atlas/travelogue/Proven-In-Use-Argument.md

+# Can we use the Proven in Use Argument to travel between Safety Domains?

+A Proven in Use argument is described under this name at least in IEC 61508 and ISO 26262.
+PiU opens up a way in which existing software (COTS) can be used as part of a system or as an element in a safety function for a safety case.
+The descriptions are specific to the domain and the use of PiU for the transfer of elements between different domains is not covered in the standard documents.
+Because the safety standards have a family relationship, such a journey may still be possible we would like to explore the topic further here.

+Before such a journey can begin, it must be clarified from which starting point it should begin.
+Or more precisely: Is there a starting point at all?
+Can there be a proven-in-use argument for the use of Linux in a safety application in any domain?

 # Is Linux mature and proven enough for use in safety-critical applications?

 Linux has proven itself thousands, probably millions of times over in business-critical applications, so it may seem logical that we could use it for safety-critical applications as well.
 Linux has many advantages